jibnorge/E-commerce-Churn-Analysis/README.md

 - SciPy

 ### Techniques
-To evaluate the performance of nine regression models we use mean squared error, root mean squared error, mean absolute error and r2 score as evaluation metrics.
+To evaluate the performance of classification models we use classification report and confusion metrics as evaluation metrics.

 <a name="data-prep"></a>
 ## Data Preperation and Understanding